 become culturally aware and develop a sense of international-mindedness

-At Windermere School, we offer four pathways through Sixth Form with the IB designed to challenge, extend, motivate and inspire you.
+An IB World School, at Windermere we offer four pathways through Sixth Form with the International Baccalaureate designed to challenge, extend, motivate and inspire you.
 You can be confident that the path you choose will equip you with the key transferable life skills for success beyond the school gates: